sepsis-omics/tutorials/docs/modules/dge/index.md

 - for an experiment with multiple treatments, the various treatment axes can be dragged to rearrange.
 There is no natural order (such as a time series).

 ###Table of genes
-- Contig: names of genes.
+- **Contig**: names of genes.
 Note that gene names are sometimes specific to a species, or they may be only named as a locus ID (a chromosomal location specified in the genome annotation).
-- FDR: False Discovery Rate.
-This is an adjusted p value to show the signficance of the gene expression difference.
+- **FDR**: False Discovery Rate.
+This is an adjusted p value to show the significance of the difference in gene expression between two conditions.
 Click on column headings to sort.
 By default, this table is sorted by FDR.
-- Control and Treatment: log2(Fold Change) of gene expression.
-Control values will always be zero.
-Treatment values are relative to the control.
+- **Control** and **Treatment**: log2(Fold Change) of gene expression.
+The default display is of fold change in the treatment relative to the control.
+Therefore, values in the "Control" column are zero.
+This can be changed in the <ss>Options</ss> panel at the top right.
-    - Note that fold change has no absolute biological meaning.
-In some cases, a large fold change will be meaningful but in others, even a small fold change can be important biologically.
+- In some cases, a large fold change will be meaningful but in others, even a small fold change can be important biologically.

 Table of genes and expression: